 We can also help you to evaluate whether your insurance company acted in bad faith.
-If your disability claim is denied for unreasonable reasons, your insurance provider may be acting in bad faith.
+If your long-term or short-term disability claim is denied for unreasonable reasons, your insurance provider may be acting in bad faith.
 Examples of bad faith claims may include delayed payment without a justified reason for delay, settling your claim for less than what you are entitled to receive, and failing to reply to you in a timely manner when it comes to approving or denying your claim.